 Creating a sales invoice is obviously an important part of any business.
 In order for the process to be as easy and simple as possible a few minutes spent setting up customer and sales item details in advance is well spent.
 If an entity is not registered for VAT, then there will be no references to VAT in the displayed screens, also therefore ignore references to VAT in the guide below.

 The Invoice transaction allows you to create/modify an invoice.
-A copy may be printed, emailed to the Customer and/or saved.
+A copy may be printed or emailed to the Customer.

-If an invoice creation transaction has just been completed, a confirmation statement displays in a grey line just beneath the main menu area.
-In the confirmation line the PRINT icon prints the invoice.
+If an invoice creation transaction has just been completed, a confirmation with the invoice number displays in a blue banner beneath the main menu area.
+In the confirmation line there is an option to PRINT the invoice.
 The invoice is created in a pdf format so that it may be printed for posting as well saved on the local computer.
-Clicking the MAIL OK icon will send an email with the invoice attached to the email address associated with the Customer.
+Where you have entered a customer email address there are two additional options and they are EMAIL and CUSTOMISE EMAIL.
+Both will send an email with the invoice link or attachment (as you have defined on the customer record) to the email address (and optionally a cc address) associated with the Customer.
+CUSTOMISE EMAIL allows you to add any additional text to the standard email.
 Hint, the email address will display if the mouse pointer hovers over the icon.
-If no valid email address has been entered then the NO MAIL icon will display.
+If no valid email address has been entered then the EMAIL options will NOT display.<!- To DO ->

 Note for a non VAT registered entity, reference to VAT rates and VAT amounts should be ignored.